119th Guards Rifle Division: 154th Naval Rifle Brigade

 The 154th Naval was formed in early December 1941 at Moscow in the Moscow Military District, based on recruits from the Moscow Naval School and originally designated as 1st Moscow Separate Naval Group.
-By the beginning of January 1942 it was assigned to the Moscow Defense Zone and on February 5 was re-assigned to Northwestern Front.
+By the beginning of January 1942 it was assigned to the Moscow Defense Zone and on February 5 was reassigned to Northwestern Front.
 It marched some 250km through heavy snow to reach the Demyansk area where it took part in the fighting that cut off the German II Army Corps in a pocket.
 In June the brigade was pulled out of Front reserves and moved to the Reserve of the Supreme High Command.

 The 154th was first sent to North Caucasus Front where it was under direct command of the Front as of July 7.
 Two weeks later it was in 64th Army and positioned west of the Don.
 When 4th Panzer Army began its advance toward Abganerovo on July 31 the brigade was sent southward to the Nizhne-Yablochnyi region (25km north of Kotelnikovo) to help block the German advance.
 Within days it was forced to fall back to the Aksay River near Novoaksaysky from where it had to withdraw another 5-10km on August 4.
 By August 12 it was in the Army's second echelon behind the Myshkova–Tinguta line and as fighting continued on August 20 the Army commander, Maj.
 Gen. M. S. Shumilov, withdrew the brigade, along with the 138th Rifle Division, to new defensive positions about 5km to the rear.
-An Army report of September 1 stated that the 154th NRB was by now down to a strength between 500-1,000 personnel and the next day was reported as located in the Elkhi region.
+An Army report of September 1 stated that the 154th NRB was by now down to a strength between 500 and 1,000 personnel and the next day was reported as located in the Elkhi region.

 On September 4 the brigade was forced to abandon Elkhi although Shumilov reported that he was organizing a counterattack with his reserve 66th NRB.
 By September 12 the two brigades were defending in tandem on the Army's left flank while refitting in what was to become known as the Beketovka bridgehead on the west bank of the Volga south of the encircled 62nd Army.
 The brigade had 876 men on strength on September 10.